Stochastic differential equation: Use in probability and mathematical finance

 The equation above characterizes the behavior of the continuous time stochastic process Xt as the sum of an ordinary Lebesgue integral and an Itô integral.
 A heuristic (but very helpful) interpretation of the stochastic differential equation is that in a small time interval of length δ the stochastic process Xt changes its value by an amount that is normally distributed with expectation μ(Xt, t) δ and variance σ(Xt, t)2 δ and is independent of the past behavior of the process.
 This is so because the increments of a Wiener process are independent and normally distributed.
 The function μ is referred to as the drift coefficient, while σ is called the diffusion coefficient.
 The stochastic process Xt is called a diffusion process, and satisfies the Markov property.

 The formal interpretation of an SDE is given in terms of what constitutes a solution to the SDE.
-There are two main definitions of a solution to an SDE, a strong solution and a weak solution.
-Both require the existence of a process Xt that solves the integral equation version of the SDE.
+There are two main definitions of a solution to an SDE, a strong solution and a weak solution Both require the existence of a process Xt that solves the integral equation version of the SDE.
 The difference between the two lies in the underlying probability space ($\Omega,\, \mathcal{F},\, P$).
 A weak solution consists of a probability space and a process that satisfies the integral equation, while a strong solution is a process that satisfies the equation and is defined on a given probability space.
+The Yamada–Watanabe theorem makes a connection between the two.